Edwardlzy/SRCNN/README.md

 # SRCNN
-Implementation of super-resolution using CNN
+Implementation of super-resolution using CNN.

 Usage: